 A Comprehensive Wellness Aid for New Parents

-I was overwhelmed with information leading up to, and directly after the birth of my first child.
-Frankly, I'm still swimming in baby rearing advice but I'm a little better at separating the wheat from the chaff.
-Since getting connected with other new parents, I kept hearing complaints like "I wish it were easier to correspond with my doctors", or "I just don't know what advice to follow".
-PLUS ONE addresses these complaints, and gives users a powerful and intuitive tool to record, share, and attain information from their primary care givers.
+I was inundated with information leading up to, and directly after the birth of my first child.
+Frankly, I'm still swimming in child rearing advice but I'm a little better at separating the wheat from the chaff.
+After connecting with other new parents, I kept hearing complaints like "I wish it were easier to get in touch with my doctors", or "I just don't know what advice to follow".
+PLUS ONE addresses these concerns, and gives users a powerful and intuitive tool to record, share, and attain information from their primary care givers.

 Consolidate and substantiate medical advice given to patients.